AdAstra-LD/Pokemon-Level-Script-Editor/README.md

 ## Info and usage
 This tool was created with Swing/FlatLaF/JFormDesigner in IntelliJ IDEA.
 To run it, you will need the **latest Java 11 version.**

-## Compiling/ Running the Source
-To compile/run in an IDE, you'll need to add the libraries `MigLayout` and `formdev.flatlaf` to the project dependencies.
-This can be done with Maven, Gradle, etc...

 ### What this tool can do
 - Create a level script from scratch
 - Edit an existing level script